quaderno/quaderno-api/source/includes/_setup.md

 ```

 <aside class="warning">
-The following use case is legacy and will be discontinued on 2nd August 2021.
+The following use case is legacy and will be discontinued on 1st July 2021.
 You can keep using it requesting to <a href="#versioning">use the API version `20170914`</a>.
 Please update your code to use the new <a href="#cursor-based-pagination">cursor based pagination</a>.
 </aside>

 These HTTP headers inform you about the page context: